rimaout/Obsidian-Vault/Storage/Backend/Monthly Logs/🚧 December 2024 (log).md

 git submodule update --remote content/vault
 ```

-This is how I have always updated my site content, but there is not fully autonomous because I still had to open the terminal write write the commands and push the changes.
+This is how I have always updated my site content, but there is not fully autonomous because I still had to open the terminal write the commands and push the changes.
 So this month I spend some time learning about git submodules, Github secrets and actions and I have been able to use this things to completely automate the site content update.
 Now each time I push the changes of my obsidian vault to Github the quartz repo is notified about the change and *automagicaly* updates all the submodules.

-If you want to learn how to do this, I have written a [[Using GitHub Actions to automatically update repo's submodules|small guide]], and if you want to replicate my site here is the entire process documented: [[Quartz Setup Proces|how I setup quartz]].
+If you want to learn how to do this, I have written a [[Using GitHub Actions to automatically update repo's submodules|small guide]].

 ---

 >**See all the other monthly logs:** [[Monthly Logs#📦 Log Archive|📦 Log Archive]]